German attacks on Nauru: Background

-Despite their importance to the Australian and New Zealand economies, Nauru and Ocean islands had been allocated a low priority for the limited military assets which were available to protect the Australia Station and both islands were undefended in December 1940.
+Under the terms of the League of Nations mandate system, Australia was prohibited from establishing a military or naval base or erecting fortifications on Nauru, despite the island's importance to the Australian and New Zealand economies.
+Nauru had been allocated low priority for the limited naval assets which were available to protect the Australia Station and both islands were undefended in December 1940.
 Strategic stockpiles of phosphate had been built up in Australia, however, to lessen the impact of an attack on the islands.